Min Liu

 • Sustainable Product Realization Processes and Systems

-Professor Moon teaches courses and conducts research in the areas of Cyber-Manufacturing Systems, Cyber-Manufacturing Security, Sustainable Manufacturing, Product Realization Processes and Systems, Enterprise Resource Planning (ERP) Systems, Systems Modeling and Simulation, Computer Integrated Manufacturing (CIM), Product Lifecycle Management (PLM), and Application of Machine Learning.
-He has had extensive interactions with industry and has published over 120 journal and conference publications.
-He is on Editorial Board for several international journals.
-He is active in a variety of capacities with numerous professional organizations including ASME, INCOSE, ABET, ASEE, IFIP and SME.
-Moon is a licensed P.E.
-(Professional Engineer) registered in the state of New York, a CFPIM (Certified Fellow in Production and Inventory Management), and a CMfgE (Certified Manufacturing Engineer).
-A Fulbright Scholar, Dr. Moon has held visiting positions in various organizations across the globe.
+Professor Moon teaches courses and conducts research in the areas of Cyber-Manufacturing Systems, Cyber-Manufacturing Security, Sustainable Manufacturing, Product Realization Processes and Systems, Enterprise Resource Planning (ERP) Systems, Systems Modeling and Simulation, Computer Integrated Manufacturing (CIM), Product Lifecycle Management (PLM), and Application of Artificial Intelligence and Machine Learning.
+He has had extensive interactions with industry and has published over 130 journal and conference publications.
+Dr. Moon is a licensed P.E.
+(Professional Engineer) registered in the State of New York, a CFPIM (Certified Fellow in Production and Inventory Management), and a CMfgE (Certified Manufacturing Engineer).
+He is active in numerous professional organizations such as INCOSE, ABET, SME, ASME, ASEE, and IFIP.
+He has served as a Commissioner for ABET’s Engineering Accreditation Commission and is serving on ABET’s Board of Delegates and Engineering Area Delegation.
+A Fulbright Scholar, he has also held visiting positions in various organizations across the globe.

 Honors and Awards: